telerik/blazor-docs/knowledge-base/grid-rows-text-ellipsis.md

 ---
-title: Prevent the Grid from wrapping text in multiple lines
+title: Prevent the Grid from wrapping text in multiple lines and show ellipsis
-description: How to prevent the Grid from wrapping text in multiple lines
+description: How to prevent the Grid from wrapping text in multiple lines and show ellipsis
 type: how-to
-page_title: Prevent the Grid from wrapping text in multiple lines
+page_title: Prevent the Grid from wrapping text in multiple lines and show ellipsis
 slug: grid-kb-rows-text-ellipsis
 position:
 tags: